Machine Learning for K-adaptability in Two-stage Robust Optimization: Attribute descriptions

 Similarly as with the previous attribute, we compare the slack values of the subsets by scaling over the sum of the slacks of all subsets:

 \end{itemize}

-\paragraph{\textit{Deterministic problem-based attributes}.} This problem solves the two-stage robust optimization problem for where the newly found scenario $\z^*$ is the only scenario considered.
+\paragraph{\textit{Deterministic problem-based attributes}.} This problem solves the 2SRO problem for where the newly found scenario $\z^*$ is the only scenario considered.
 We call this a deterministic problem, since we no longer deal with uncertainty.
 The problem is formulated as follows:

 By solving this problem we obtain Attributes 5-7: \begin{itemize} \item[5.] \textbf{Deterministic objective} function value $\theta^n$, \item[6.] \textbf{Deterministic first-stage} decisions $\x^n$, \item[7.] \textbf{Deterministic second-stage} decisions $\y^n$. \end{itemize}